VrajDesai25/COVID-19-Geospatial-Analysis/README.md

 Python Libraries: pandas, numpy, plotly, geopandas, scipy, matplotlib, seaborn

-NOTE: View the .html file to view the Choropleth map as github does not support interactive maps on ipynb files.
+NOTE: View the Choropleth image file to view the Choropleth map as github does not support interactive maps on ipynb files.